Find ways to maximize tax breaks, so you have more money in your pocket.

 3. Take Advantage of Small Business Deductions

 One of the most overlooked ways to save money at tax time starts at the beginning of each tax year: save every receipt.
-Use a cloud-based software to corral all of the loose receipts scattered around your desk, in your wallet and in your car.
+Use cloud-based software to corral all of the loose receipts scattered around your desk, in your wallet, and in your car.
 They can add up to a lot of deductions.

 A business expense is considered to be tax deductible if it is ordinary and necessary.
 An ordinary expense is one that is common and accepted in your trade or business.
 A necessary expense is one that is helpful and appropriate for your trade or business.

 As the recent tax reform bill reminds us, tax rules change every year.
 Don’t assume that the rules that applied last year automatically apply to this one.
 This is where it comes in handy to work with a good tax professional who stays on top of tax law throughout the year and thoroughly understands your business.
 They can help you stay abreast of tax changes and how they impact you.